-Property Acquisition: At September 30, 2013, the CRA had contracted to purchase redevelopment property for \$1,875,000.
-The property purchase was closed in October 2013.
+Property Acquisition: At September 30, 2014, the CRA had contracted to purchase redevelopment property for \$84,000.

 Grants: Amounts received by the CRA from grantor agencies are subject to audit and adjustment by those agencies.
 Any disallowed claims, including amounts already received, might constitute a liability of the CRA for return of those funds.